CBentin/Web-Development-lab-4/README.txt

-This is the third laboratory of the Web Development Class at ITESM ON this assignment the students had to give format in CSS to a given index page using flexbox.
+This is the fourth laboratory of the Web Development Class at ITESM On this assignment the students had to write the JavaScript code in order to complete a To do web application.